Kavya291/Slice-Insights/README.md

-# Slice Insights : Pizza Sales Report with SQL and Power BI
+# Slice Insights: Pizza Sales Report with SQL and Power BI

-This project leverages SQL and Power BI to analyze annual pizza sales data by implementing SQL queries for extracting key performance indicators, identifying daily and monthly trends, and calculating sales percentages by category and size, while utilizing Power BI for data cleaning, visualization, and dashboard creation, including in-depth analysis of top and bottom sellers.
+This project utilizes SQL and Power BI to analyze annual pizza sales data.
+It involves executing SQL queries to extract key performance indicators, identifying daily and monthly sales trends, and calculating sales percentages by category and size.
+Power BI is employed for data cleaning, visualization, and dashboard creation, including a detailed analysis of top and bottom-selling items.

 ## Table of Contents